tkimhofer/nmr_bulkmag_vizualisation/README.md

      - RF is calibrated to rotate `M` by 90 degrees into xy-plane
      - `M` starts precessing around `z`-axis at Larmor frequency (`omega0` in code)

-5. Relaxation and Signal detection
+5. Signal evolution and detection

    A. Relaxation effects
      - magnitude of `Mxy` declines while `Mz` recovers, due to two relaxation effects: